MrGiddy/alx-higher_level_programming/0x03-python-data_structures/README.md

 * Prototype: def multiple_returns(sentence):
 * If the sentence is empty, the first character should be equal to None
 * You are not allowed to import any module

+### 9-max_integer.py
+Write a function that finds the biggest integer of a list.

+* Prototype: def max_integer(my_list=[]):
+* If the list is empty, return None
+* You can assume that the list only contains integers
+* You are not allowed to import any module
+* You are not allowed to use the builtin max()

+### 10-divisible_by_2
+Write a function that finds all multiples of 2 in a list.

+* Prototype: def divisible_by_2(my_list=[]):
+* Return a new list with True or False, depending on whether the integer at the same position in the original list is a multiple of 2
+* The new list should have the same size as the original list
+* You are not allowed to import any module